frippz/frippz.se/about.md

 ## Getting in touch

 Feeling the need to get in touch with me?
+Have a business inquiry?
 Don’t hesitate to shoot me an email at [contact@frippz.se](mailto:contact@frippz.se).
+I have limited availability for smaller front end related projects from time to time.

 Faceless mass-recruiter?
 Please refrain from sending me any inquiries.
+I will not reply to these.

 ## Hey, what’s a ”frippz”?